Is The Popular Succulent Jade Plant Poisonous or Toxic?

 All parts of the Jade tree are considered poisonous.

-While the substance responsible for the toxicity of the plant remains unknown, it is advised to keep the pets away from the leaves, flowers, stems, and roots of the plant.
+While the substance responsible for the plant’s toxicity remains unknown, pets should be kept away from its leaves, flowers, stems, and roots.

 Avoid contact with the sap or thorns.